-- 3. There will be a testamur for each part of the combined degree course. - 4.
-Students who complete the BE program first may proceed to graduation with the degree of Bachelor of Engineering in the usual way, subject to the satisfaction of the General Education requirement. - Students who complete the requirements for their Arts program and the first two years of the BE program may proceed to graduation with the degree of Bachelor of Arts.
+3. There will be a testamur for each part of the combined degree course.

+4. Students who complete the BE program first may proceed to graduation with the degree of Bachelor of Engineering in the usual way.

+5. Students who complete the requirements for their Arts program and the first two years of the BE program may proceed to graduation with the degree of Bachelor of Arts.